claudiu-bele/Mesh-Data-Model/README.md

 - `subTitle`: Text, subtitle
 - `description` : Text, can be markdown
 - `imageUrl` : Text, icon actually
 - `userId`: Text matching `User.id`.
 For backups it will be the user's id, for public use "public"
 - `created`: DateTime, can be string repr or int
 - `updated`: DateTime, can be string repr or int

+### Tags (since Mesh 1.0)
+Tags are tags, not a reference to tags on individual data but the tags that are referenced themselves
+- `id`: Text, the following are ids used by the system and are already included with the app
+- `name`: Text, the name
+- `colorString`: Text, Color as a string (currently accepts ints)
+- `iconUrl` : Text, icon Url
+#### Optional
+- `description` : Text, can be markdown
+- `userId`: Text matching `User.id`.
+For backups it will be the user's id, for public use "public"
+- `created`: DateTime, can be string repr or int
+- `updated`: DateTime, can be string repr or int